9623D-Double-Vision/DoubleVisionNB/README.md

 We got selected by team 9623S.
 They finished 14th with a record of of 4-2-0 and placed 8th in skills.

 ### 16-6-1
-We played on the red alliance and went against teams 9880B and 9880A. **We lost this match with 93-80.**
+We played on the red alliance and went against teams 9880B and 9880A. **We lost this match 93-80.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/r16%20jl%20mann.PNG">